lorenzobrescia/A-Comprehensive-Performance-Evaluation-of-TEEs-for-Confidential-DNA-Alignment/minimap/bare-metal/README.md

 # Now you have pair SRR31527206_1.fastq and SRR31527206_2.fastq
 ```

-# 2: Execute Bowtie2
+# 2: Execute Minimap2
-Prepare all Bowtie input files in a folder named `minimap_input_files/`
+Prepare all Minimap input files in a folder named `minimap_input_files/`
 ```bash
 ├── index
 │   ├── hg38.mmi